Chapter 2 Yuri

 The two men were peeling bark off a tree next to the path.
 Vapour rose from the trunk as they each pulled strips off it.
 Laying them on a large leaf, they handed Yuri a small stack of bark peelings as he approached.

-“What is this?” he asked dismissively.
-The light steam coming off the bark strips smelt amazing; the portions looked juicy and inviting.
+The light steam coming off the bark strips smelt amazing, and the portions looked juicy and inviting.
 Yuri’s mouth watered, but he couldn’t shake off his paranoia.

 “What are you giving me?” he asked again, looking at one of the men directly.

 “I’m not sure it has a name as such,” said the man calmly.
-“Try it?” he invited.
+“Would you like to try it?”

-By now Yuri could not ignore his hunger.
+By now Yuri could not ignore how much he wanted to eat.
 Unable to resist, he picked up a strip between his thumb and forefinger and, not wanting to look weak, dangled the whole thing into his mouth.
 The morsel began to melt like butter and had a savoury flavour.

 “There’s new things in space?” asked Yuri, trying to understand.